 Finally, it would be prudent to discuss your plans with someone experienced in marketing and sales technologies including SFA, CRM, marketing automation, email marketing, and mapping their related business process flows.
 You could gain perspective on the challenges and opportunities a marketing automation solution can offer.

 How does your experience compare?
 Is your marketing automation delivering its expected results?
-I welcome your comments, ideas, tips stories.
+We welcome your comments, ideas, tips stories.